UCI-GDIM31/class-activities-prettypinkanteater/README.md

 Create future Devlog sub-headers with the three # symbols, then write your Devlogs below them.

+### W3

+The input parameters would be the player sanity level as a float data type.
+There is no output/void return because there is no operated on and returned value.

+A class is a kitchen and the member variables inside of it are ingredients or tools present inside of the kitchen, the member methods are the cooking techniques that are able to be used inside the kitchen based on the ingredients and tools.
+You can also borrow and use tools from another kitchen, or class.
+The resulting dish, or component functionality, is made from this kitchen.

+I think that the balls get extremely bright in the Scene if they bounce too many times because the brightness is based off the amount of times bounced so as the amount of bounces increases, so does the brightness.

 ## Open-Source Assets

 ### W1